DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/1 Configuration/annotations/annotations.md

         annotations: [{
             argument: "California",
-            // series: "States"
-            // specify this option if the pie chart contains more than one series }]
+            series: "States" // required if the PieChart contains more than one series }]

 - **Annotation positioned at an argument's edge**

         annotations: [{
-            argument: "California",
-            series: "States",
-            location: "center"
-        }, {
             argument: "Alaska",
             series: "States",
             location: "edge"